Shopify Ratings & Review Summary

 Yes.
 However, you need to do it manually.

-You will need to follow a number of steps to export out a series of CSV files from your original store.
+There are a number of steps you need to follows to export a series of CSV files from your original store.

 Alternatively, you can look for automated solutions from the Shopify apps store such as Rewind.io.